AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-timesheet-profiles.md

 ## Manually generate group timesheets

 To enable changes that you made to group timesheet profiles to reflect&nbsp;in current group timesheets, you have to first delete the existing timesheets and then manually generate new ones.
-For instructions, see [Manually generate timesheets from the Timesheets area](../../../timesheets/create-and-manage-timesheets/manually-generate-timesheets.md#manually) in [Manually generate timesheets](../../../timesheets/create-and-manage-timesheets/manually-generate-timesheets.md).
+For instructions, see [Manually generate timesheets from the Timesheets & Hours area](../../../timesheets/create-and-manage-timesheets/manually-generate-timesheets.md#manually) in [Manually generate timesheets](../../../timesheets/create-and-manage-timesheets/manually-generate-timesheets.md).

 For information about on deleting group timesheets, see [Delete timesheets in Adobe Workfront](../../../timesheets/create-and-manage-timesheets/delete-timesheets.md).